chris17453/vipaccessUI/README.md

 A python-tkinter frontend for the python module python-vipaccess2.
 Which itself is a customized fork of a fork of a fork.
 At its core it is a TOPF implimentation.
 The same as the symanmtec VIP Access Token.

+## OS
+- Fedora...
+YES!
+This installs the python package and gnome menu item (vipaccessUI)
+- Windows..
+Not sure.
+Likely wroks from the CLI
+- OSX...
+Likely from the comandline

 ## Install
 ```
 pip install --user vipaccessUI